ralna/GALAHAD/doc/Julia/rst-dir/struct_sbls_control_type.rst

 	Bool affine

-can the right-hand side :math:`c` be assumed to be zero?
+can the right-hand side $c$ be assumed to be zero?

 .. index:: pair: variable; allow_singular
 .. _doxid-structsbls__control__type_1a2ea4ee3b5051d51642fae65d6ba75e7d: